 [US: 12/12/2022]

-For every badge, the college faculty body (or responsible faculty Senate-approved faculty body if initiated outside of a college) reviews the badge proposal and either recommends approval or makes the final decision to stop the proposal.
-For badges homed outside a college, the review by an academic council will serve as the college-level faculty body review.
+For every badge, the college faculty body (or responsible Senate-approved faculty body if initiated outside of a college) reviews the badge proposal and either recommends approval to the Senate Council or makes the final decision to stop the proposal.
+For badges homed outside a college, the initiators will submit the proposal to the Senate Council office that will then identify appropriate academic council to serve as the college-level faculty body review.

-Proposals for badges are submitted to the Senate Council office (not directly to an academic council), for routing to the most appropriate academic council(s).

 University Scholars Program (USP)